Multiplicative Invariance for a Class of Subsets of the Complex Plane: Multiplicative Invariance in

 Radix expansions of complex numbers, like expansions of real numbers in an integer base, are not unique.
 In fact, it is shown in \cite{G82} that there can be as many as three different radix expansions in the same base for the same complex number.
-A result of Gilbert in \cite{G82} places conditions on a pair of equivalent radix expansions.
+A result of Gilbert in \cite{G82} places a necessary and sufficient condition on a pair of equivalent radix expansions.
 We require the following notation to state it.

 Let $p = (p_{\ell}, p_{\ell-1}, \ldots, p_{0};p_{-1},\ldots)$ be a radix expansion and let $k$ be an integer.
-We denote the Gaussian integer represented by the integer part of the radix expansion $(p_{\ell}, p_{\ell-1}, \ldots, p_{k};p_{k-1},\ldots)$ by $p(k)$.
+We denote the Gaussian integer represented by the integer part of the radix expansion $(p_{\ell}, p_{\ell-1}, \ldots, p_{k};$ $p_{k-1},\ldots)$ by $p(k)$.